memo33/sc4pac/docs/packages.md

 * `pkg=memo:essential-fixes` (important fixes everyone should have – more to come)
 * `pkg=simmaster07:sc4fix` (DLL plugin fixing two notorious SC4 bugs)
 * `pkg=memo:transparent-texture-fix-dll` (a fix for the water bug)
+* `pkg=memo:region-thumbnail-fix-dll` (a fix for the region thumbnail rendering bug on large screens)

 ## Residential